iterative/dvc.org/static/docs/user-guide/analytics.md

 ## Motivation

-To decide on how best to design future features and prioritize current work.
+Analytics help us to decide on how best to design future features and prioritize current work.
 Anonymous aggregate user analytics allow us to prioritize fixes and features based on how, where and when people use DVC.
 For example:

 - If reflinks (depends on a file system type) are supported for most users, we can keep protected mode off by default (see `dvc unprotect`).
 - Collecting the OS version and the way DVC was installed allows us to decide what versions of OS to prioritise and support.
+- If usage of some command is negligible small it makes us think about issues with a command or documentation.

 ## Retention period